Literate Programming Writ Large

 #+PROPERTY: header-args:python :session foobar

-Personally, I find that I would like to call this function manually instead of automatically.
+Personally, I find I would like to call this function manually instead of automatically.
 Perhaps give that function a keybinding.
-Using this feature means, when you load a file, you can immediately start editing/evaluating code blocks and know that they are in sync with the other code blocks.
+Using this feature means, when you load a file, you can directly start editing/evaluating code blocks and know that they are in sync with the other code blocks.
 YMMV

 Evaluating Blocks